 Conservation Dinner Series: Beth Pratt-Bergstrom of National Wildlife Federation joins us in the elephant room after dinner to give a talk about the Mountain Lions (P22).
-The conservation dinner series is complementary to all dinner guests.
-If you’d do not have a dinner reservation and would like to join, please book here.
-The conservation dinner series is sponsored by the Safari West Wildlife Foundation (SWWF).
+The conservation dinner series is complimentary to all dinner guests.

 Being Good Neighbors for Wildlife: Did you know that a family of foxes thrives on the Facebook campus in Silicon Valley?
 Or that a mountain lion lives in the middle of Los Angeles?
 Beth Pratt-Bergstrom, California Director for the National Wildlife Federation and author of the book, When Mountain Lions are Neighbors: Wildlife in Today’s California, will tell some remarkable stories of how—sometimes in the most unlikely of places—people are being good neighbors for wildlife in the Golden State, and why coexistence with wild animals is vital for their survival.

 She’ll also discuss what you can do to help wildlife in your own backyard, and the National Wildlife Federation’s new nationwide campaign to save the monarch butterfly, along with local efforts with partner group Save the Frogs! to “Refrog California.”